-The report will describe the pool of trainers' selection methodology and experts CVs, training materials, training modules learning objectives,
+The report will describe the pool of trainers' selection methodology and experts CVs, training materials, training modules learning objectives, learning activities and assessment results.
 The aim is to provide training on hygiene, risk assessment, prevention, control and response to serious cross-border health threats.